Pullusb/GP_clipboard/README.md

 This mean you can even paste your copied stroke in a text file for later re-use.
 But be carefull not to overwrite you clipboard if you have a stroke you must not lose.
 (This will not happen if you're using a clipboard history manager [like Ditto (windows only)](https://ditto-cp.sourceforge.io/), wich I highly recommend ^^)

+Thanks to Mathieu Chaptel for the help with matrices handling and features thinking.

 ---

 **Note for better workflow**